 How to meet the English proficiency requirements

 If you have taken one of these tests and your current score does not meet the requirement, you may retake the TOEFL or IELTS in an attempt to meet the requirement.
+Scores from multiple tests may not be combined.
 In order to finalize your admission, an English proficiency score that meets the requirement must be submitted along with proof of funding to the Office of Admissions no later than November 15 for spring applicants and June 15 for fall applicants.

 The ESL Academic Bridge Program (EABP) is offered through the International English Center.
 Students take coursework in academic English and participate in workshops, activities and events that help them transition into the university community.
 Students are able to begin their degree program once they successfully complete all required levels of the EABP, which generally takes six months to one year.